krithikasivaram/sivaramambikasaran.github.io/blog/quotes.md

 <span style="color:lime">``The ability to quote is a serviceable substitute for wit." -- W. Somerset Maugham</span>

+- ``Real humor contains more inner truth than the most earnest seriousness" -- Nimzowitsch in his book ``My system"

 - ``Tactics flow from a superior position" -- Fischer

 - Nimzowitsch opponent took out a cigarette case and put on the chess table.
-Nimsowitsch hated cigarette smoke and called the director and filed a complaint.
+Nimzowitsch hated cigarette smoke and called the director and filed a complaint.

 The director said, ``He has not lit a cigarette and there is no smoke.
 So your complaint is noted but it is not valid." to which Nimzowitsch replied, ``but he threatens to smoke, and being an older player you know that the threat is often stronger than the execution."